samerlahoud/tutorial-lpwan-iot/ICT-18/perf-evaluation.md

 \end{figure}

 ### Data Extraction Rate
-- For 100 end-devices the percentage of received packets to transmitted packets is equal to 14\% (the average number of received packets per end-device equals 40 per hour, out of 289 generated packets)
+- For 100 end-devices the percentage of successful transmissions is equal to 14\% (the average number of successfully transmitted packets per end-device equals 40 per hour, out of 289 generated packets)
 \begin{figure}
 	\centering
   \includegraphics[scale=0.4]{./images/der-nb-users-aloha.eps}